arnelbaloyo/zOS-automation/README.md

 ### Automation Flow
-This automation will perform the following z/OS tasks automatically (eg. in a single click process:
+This automation will perform the following z/OS tasks automatically (eg. in a single click process)

 1. Compile and Add of CICS/Cobol program EICIACC into Endevor (G).
 2. After successful compile, Run our z/OS API to execute our CICS/COBOL program to return account details and balances.